Food Relationship

 9. Get Enough Sleep

-An often overlooked, but a super important element of keeping sweet cravings at bay.
+An often overlooked, but a super important element of keeping sugar cravings at bay.

 Too little or disturbed sleep can lead to blood sugar dysregulation and increased sugar cravings.
 So make sure you are getting at least 7-8 hours of uninterrupted sleep every night.

-Okay, so you started to pay more attention to the triggers of your sweet cravings.
-You started to nourish yourself well and you almost figured out how to stop binging on sugar.
+Okay, so you started to pay more attention to the triggers of your cravings.
+You started to nourish yourself well and you sugar cravings are decreasing.

 But then, another sugar binge happened!